What Is Entity-First Content Planning? (The Complete Guide)

 What This Is Not

-Entity-first planning is not "entity SEO" in the narrow sense.
-Entity SEO often means schema markup, structured data, knowledge panel optimization.
+• Not "entity SEO" in the narrow sense: Entity SEO often means schema markup, structured data, knowledge panel optimization.
 Those are implementation tactics.
 Entity-first planning is about how you decide what to create in the first place.

-Entity-first planning is also not a replacement for keyword research.
-Keywords still matter for signaling user intent and understanding how people phrase questions.
+• Not a replacement for keyword research: Keywords still matter for signaling user intent and understanding how people phrase questions.
 But keywords inform entity-first planning rather than drive it.
 You use keywords to validate that your entities align with real search behavior, not to generate your topic list.

 Why Entities Are the Unit AI Systems Understand